fiffty-50/openPilotLog/README.md

 - Speed: openPilotLog is supposed to be fast, lean and efficient.
 I have settled on using the Qt framework for the gui and code, as well as sqlite for the database.
 - Cross-Platform Support: I am primarily using Linux, but Windows and Mac (and maybe down the road iOS/Android) should also be supported.
 Qt provides this cross-platform compatibility.
 - Local: At the moment, I am not planning on implementing a cloud-sync solution.
 The database is local, on your machine, and moving it around should be as easy as copying it onto a USB stick.
 While I am not opposed to cloud syncing functionality, I want the application to be independent of external services.
+- Free: This application is and always will be free to use, distribute and modify.
+I have used commercial solutions before and have been disappointed when a 'lifetime' license expired because the company needs to support their development and cloud infrastructure.
+That's fair enough, but I believe keeping a logbook of your flights is not rocket science and you should not have to pay a monthly subscription for that.